DreymaR/BigBagKbdTrixPKL/README.md

 #### Techy tips for EPKL:
 * EPKL is Viper and CSGO approved!
 Some of the fastest typists in the world have tested it and found it responsive enough.
-    - If you type above around 150 Words Per Minute, some pace smoothing may occur.
+    - If you type above around 150 Words Per Minute, a little pace smoothing may occur.
 This shouldn't be a problem, mostly.
 * EPKL, being portable, doesn't need an install with admin rights to work.
 You must still be allowed to run programs.
 * I usually put a shortcut to EPKL.exe in my [Start Menu "Startup" folder][StrtUp] so it starts on logon, per user.
 * EPKL can also easily be used with the [PortableApps.com][PrtApp] menu by putting its folder in a `C:\PortableApps` folder.